jones58/typespotting/README.md

     - #51B333 and #FFFFFF
     - #844E20 and #D595B5
     - #75C16C and #D57CA8
+  - I also realised using these backgrounds, on a rotating (and random basis), when images changed would help keep up the visual interest of my game with a selection of 20 images and 10 color schemes.
+  - I sketched out a basic design for the site, including a very basic logo using tight custom kerning on "typespotting" and a magnifying glass made out of a "t" and "o" from Cooper Black.
+    - I copied the SVG direct from Photoshop (click the layer/group and click "copy SVG"), saved it into a new SVG file and then edited it a little in Illustrator, using image tracing.
+      - It was good to be able to make basic edits to the SVG in VSCodium and more complex ones in Illustrator and this is definitely something I want to look at more.
+    - In sketching out the site, I made several choices:
+        - Base the scoring system on 300 minus the time in seconds since the game begins.
+This would keep the UI clean and give a simple scoring system - each photo out of the twenty would take 10 seconds or less for the user to guess, or they'd get a negative score.
+          - Extra minus points (5) for clicking the wrong place.
+        - Make all the images square and design for mobile first.
+Hence the position of the design in the centre of the page.
+Desktop users could enjoy the negative space and bold colours of my ten colour schemes.
     -
-- I also found this [type specimen](https://commons.wikimedia.org/wiki/File:Cooper_Black_Type_Specimen_%2829488904886%29.jpg) and thought it could be a good background image possibly, so saved it.

-- If I were to keep going and make this game more complicated, I would introduce other fonts and it could become a learning tool for budding graphic and web designers.
+- If I were to keep going and make this game more complicated, I would:
+  - introduce other fonts so it could become a learning tool for budding graphic and web designers.
 I also think it's important for non-designers and people in the street to be able to recognise and deconstruct their surroundings, particularly when it comes to advertising and its power.
 (Everything is architecture, everyone an architect!)[https://twitter.com/archiworkers/status/1033716642990186498]

 TODO :